Home | Chemistry Calculator | Ca Reactor Setup Help |

 First, select the location for the installation of the reactor.
 You should have enough room and headspace for the reactor and the CO2 cylinder so they can be close enough to your water source, usually the sump.

 The location should be flat and level and at a height that is at the same or be lower than the level of your water source to facilitate bubbles leaving the reactor and for the feed power head to work less in overcoming head pressure.
+Also the location should provide for means to tie and secure the CO2 cylinder in a vertical position.

 Finally an electrical outlet will be needed nearby.